︎HELLO NEIGHBOURS ︎ GUSTY FERRO

 Ferro has covered the doorway, walls and floor of the gallery with galvanised steel sheeting.
 A background industrial drone noise permeates the space, created by Ferro using a modular synth, contact mics and the materiality of the room as sound source.

-Some of the metal sheeting l is drilled with small holes, reminiscent of material used to protect windows in empty housing, to prevent vandalism, and re-occupation.
+Some of the metal sheeting is drilled with small holes, reminiscent of material used to protect windows in empty housing, to prevent vandalism, and re-occupation.
 For Ferro this architectural intervention is a reference to the multiple homes boarded up in Thamesmead, an area currently undergoing redevelopment with significant changes to its communities.

 This perforated metal allows light in, but obscures sight and entry.
 Behind the sheeting in the gallery, and in its blocked up entrance, Ferro has placed prints of drawings and images, which are only partially visible by awkwardly peering through the holes.